-When it comes to programs and festivals, there are often two activities that come to mind: programming and curating.
-To further understand the process of this paper, it is necessary to take a closer look at these two concepts first.
-For this, I am going to rely on the definitions stated in Laura Marks' article about programming, since the following arguments are going to be based on her thesis.
+When it comes to programmes and festivals, there are often two activities that come to mind: programming and curating.
+To further understand the process outlined in this paper, it is necessary to examine these two concepts in more detail.
+For this, I will rely on the definitions stated in Laura Marks' article on programming, as the following arguments are based on her thesis.

 Marks clearly states that programming and curating are two separate activities.
-Programming is particularly used for ongoing exhibitions like festivals and is supposed to be rather objective (Marks, 2017, p.
+Programming is particularly used for ongoing exhibitions, such as festivals, and is intended to be rather objective (Marks, 2017, p.
 36).
-Due to the environment in which the program is presented, it represents "a reflection on the state of the field and thus has its own ethics of responsibility to artists and audiences" (ibid.).
+Due to the environment in which the programme is presented, it represents "a reflection on the state of the field and thus has its own ethics of responsibility to artists and audiences" (ibid.).

-Curating on the other hand differentiates itself in its subjectivity of the curator and the environment it is presented in.
-Marks defines it as "organizing thematic programs that are not necessarily linked to a regular venue" (ibid.).
-These programs are driven by the subjective agenda of the curator and by an overall connecting theme or topic, both of which are responsible for attracting an audience.
-According to her friend Patty Zimmermann, "the role of the curator is to prepare the program carefully, then step back and allow the interaction between works and audience to unfold" (ibid., p.
+Curating, on the other hand, differentiates itself in its subjectivity, both of the curator and the environment in which it is presented.
+Marks defines it as

+"organising thematic programmes that are not necessarily linked to a regular venue" (ibid.).
+These programmes are driven by the subjective agenda of the curator and by an overall connecting theme or topic, both of which are responsible for attracting an audience.
+According to her friend Patty Zimmermann, "the role of the curator is to prepare the programme carefully, then step back and allow the interaction between works and audience to unfold" (ibid., p.
 38).

-With these two definitions in mind, we can take a first look at my work which is presented in the next chapter of this paper.
-As stated in the introduction, I am going to prepare hypothetical programs of short films that combine the idea of the double feature with contrast programming to then further evolve that concept.
-Since the selection of films revolves around this concept and is rather subjective to me as a queer person, it is safe to assume that I would rather take on the role of the curator than of the programmer.
-These double features all stand on their own and are way too short to be presented realistically to an audience with the exception of an art installation or exhibition perhaps where they could play on a loop.
-Furthermore, my program is only hypothetical and obviously not suited for a festival which further solidifies my role as a curator - even though we are talking about contrast programming.
+With these two definitions in mind, we can take a first look at my work, which is presented in the next chapter of this paper.
+As stated in the introduction, I will prepare hypothetical programmes of short films that combine the idea of the double feature with contrast programming to further evolve that concept.
+Since the selection of films revolves around this concept and is somewhat subjective to me as a queer person, it is safe to assume that I would rather take on the role of curator than programmer.
+These double features all stand on their own and are way too short to be presented realistically to an audience, with the exception of an art installation or exhibition perhaps where they could play on a loop.
+Furthermore, my programme is only hypothetical and obviously not suited for a festival, which further solidifies my role as a curator-even though we are talking about contrast programming.
 Unfortunately, the interaction between the double features and the audience cannot be tested due to the limits of this paper.

-We can now take a closer look at how one curates a program to make my thought process more accessible further down.
+We can now take a closer look at how one curates a programme to make my thought process more accessible further down.

-2.3 Curating (a Queer) Program
+2.3 Curating (a Queer) Programme